CezaryBielec/e-commerce-cypress-tests/README.md

 3. Run "npm run test" to run tests headlessly or "npm run cy" to open cypress dashboard

 Please mind that filtering the products test fails because the application has a bug which resulst in receiving 403 http response code while trying to filter the products.
+This is also the cause that tests fail on Github Actions CI.